Print Version (PDF)

 SACRAMENTO – Secretary of State Alex Padilla announced the proponent of a new initiative was cleared to begin collecting petition signatures today.

 The Attorney General prepares the legal title and summary that is required to appear on initiative petitions.
 When the official language is complete, the Attorney General forwards it to the proponent and to the Secretary of State, and the initiative may be circulated for signatures.
 The Secretary of State then provides calendar deadlines to the proponent and to county elections officials.
 The Attorney General’s official title and summary for the measure is as follows:

-The proponent of the measure, Ben Davis, Jr., must collect the signatures of 365,880 registered voters (five percent of the total votes cast for Governor in the November 2014 general election) in order to qualify it for the November 2016 ballot.
-The proponent has 180 days to circulate petitions for the measure, meaning the signatures must be submitted to county elections officials by April 26, 2016.
-The proponent can be reached at (916) 833-7894.
+The proponent of the measure, Sean McNally, must collect the signatures of 365,880 registered voters (five percent of the total votes cast for Governor in the November 2014 general election) in order to qualify it for the ballot.
+The proponent has 180 days to circulate petitions for the measure, meaning the signatures must be submitted to county elections officials no later than June 11, 2018.
+The proponent can be reached c/o Kurt Oneto at (916) 446-6752.